WEEKEND TRIP TO IGUAZU FALLS

-You can also explore the alternative Iguazu trails:
+You can also explore a few other Iguazu trails:

 So, after you’ve explored the two main circuits, you can walk or catch the train to the Devil’s Throat station.
 From here it is a little over 1 km to La Garganta del Diablo (the Devil’s Throat) which is nothing short of spectacular.
 You can feel and hear and see the power of the falls.

-Keep in mind that the Iguazu Park or Parque Nacional entrance fees includes unlimited rides on the jungle train that takes you to different parts of the park.
+Keep in mind that the Iguazu Park or Parque Nacional entrance fee includes unlimited rides on the jungle train that takes you to different parts of the park.

 I covered every inch of the park on day one.
 I must have taken thousands of photos from the various viewing platforms and I am no photographer but they are all spectacular.
 That comes down to the stunning beauty of the area, not my photographic skills.

 After lunch, I left the park, went back to Puerto Iguazú and crossed into Brazil to see the Falls from another perspective.
 The view from this side is full frontal and perfect for those panoramic shots.
 This is where you get the best photos of the Devil’s Throat.
 There are great trails to follow and maps are available at the Visitor’s Centre.

-The highlight of my weekend was without doubt the helicopter flight over the Falls on the Brazilian side, which I did after a couple more hours exploring.
-A 10 minute flight will cost about USD 120, but it was money well spent.
-The view was spectacular and a completely different perspective.
-The volume of water was mind blowing.
+The highlight of my weekend was without a doubt the helicopter flight over the Falls on the Brazilian side, which I did after a couple more hours exploring.
+A 10-minute flight costs about USD 120, but it was money well spent.
+The view was just breathtaking from above.
+The volume of water was mind-blowing.

 If you are intending to cross to Brazil, make sure you bring all your necessary travel documents and check if you need a visa.
 If you don’t have a visa, check out this blog to give you the lowdown on how to organize one in Argentina.
-I’m Australian and would normally require a visa to enter Brazil, but the Brazilian government has relaxed this requirement for the Olympics.
 Check the visa requirements for your own country.

 Where to stay in Iguazu

-Here are some other affordable Hostel alternatives in the National Park and Puerto Iguazu in Argentina:
+Here are some other affordable hostel options in Puerto Iguazu in Argentina: